KuligKamil/mongodb-project-workshop/README.md

 ```

-if you run code above, you will see error message 'CollectionWasNotInitialized'.
+if you run code above, you will see error message `CollectionWasNotInitialized`.
 To Initialized collection need to use init_beanie function.